imoutosarehot/TheYuriWay/docs/Finding_Yuri.md

 I will only be listing stuff that I have read in Japanese on this list, which isn't much.
 It will be continuously updated as I read more, especially the latter sections.

-If you don't want to wait for manual updates, ご覧くださいませ [Anilist](https://anilist.co/user/fumofumo18/) [VNDB](https://vndb.org/u288214) [Bookmeter](https://bookmeter.com/users/1536070)
+If you don't want to wait for manual updates, ご覧くださいませ:
+[Anilist](https://anilist.co/user/fumofumo18/)
+[VNDB](https://vndb.org/u288214)
+[Bookmeter](https://bookmeter.com/users/1536070)